Prefabby/com.prefabby.clipboard.unityplugin/README.md

 Currently considered future updates:

 * Currently, for every dragged scene object, a new entry is created.
-In the future I would like to distinguish between creating a whole new entry and updating an existing entry.
+I would like to distinguish between creating a whole new entry and updating an existing entry.
 (This is also where uncompressed object structure might become more relevant.)

+* There's currently no progress indicator when larger subtrees are processed in either direction.
+I would like to show some feedback to avoid the impression that Unity froze.

 I am looking forward to reading your feedback and more suggestions.